The 10 Best Tools for Better Facebook Profile Pictures and Cover Photos

-Profile Overlays (Web): Add a Filter to Your Profile Pic
+2. Profile Overlays: Add a Filter to Your Profile Pic

-Last year, Facebook introduced temporary profile pictures, to let you show your support for a certain cause or send a message about some event.
-Instead of changing your profile picture outright, this only changes it for a short period.
-One of the side effects of this has been a rise in the number of “filters” or “overlays” for profile pictures, like the rainbow filter to show your support for gay rights.
+One of the side effects of this has been a rise in the number of “filters” or “overlays” for profile pictures, like the rainbow filter to show your support for LGBT rights.

 In case you didn’t find what you were looking for, there’s another site you can check out.
 Rainbow Filter has its own collection of overlays, and also supports Twitter.
 The catalog is much smaller, but it has topics that Profile Overlays doesn’t support.

-Even if you know the perfect dimensions for cover photos , it’s difficult to know what you should put there.
-Your profile picture is probably your face, so the cover photo is where your creativity can come in.
+Even if you know the perfect dimensions for social media cover photos , it’s difficult to know what you should put there.
+Your profile picture will probably be your face, so the cover photo is where your creativity can come into play.

-Cover Junction lets you browse through hundreds of free Facebook cover photos that you can download and apply to your own profile.
-Covers are sorted by categories like abstract, flags, memes, movies, and many more.
-It’s super simple, and what’s more, you can even create your own.
-For example, take this image here:
+First Covers lets you browse through hundreds of free Facebook cover photos that you can download and apply to your own profile.
+Covers are sorted by categories like actors, cartoons, flags, memes, movies, and many more.

 Add a filter if you want, edit the text, and do whatever you feel like.
 Once you’re done, download the free custom cover photo to your hard drive, and then upload it to Facebook.